Archertakesitez/Fixplainer/README.md

 ```

 **2.**
-Execute main.py, write the **first argument** as your image path, the **second argument** as the inter-objects occlusion value, i.e., the number of objects to be tracked that is overlapped inside the box you will be plotting, the **third argument** (optional) as the scale you want your image to be shown in your screen, and the **fourth argument** (optional) as the SHAP plot type you want to generate (either "waterfall" or "decision").
+Execute main.py, write the **first argument** as your image's path, the **second argument** as the inter-objects occlusion value, i.e., the number of objects to be tracked that is overlapped inside the box you will be plotting, the **third argument** (optional) as the scale you want your image to be shown in your screen, and the **fourth argument** (optional) as the SHAP plot type you want to generate (either "waterfall" or "decision").
 For example, if you want to analyze test1.png, where no detected objects are present inside the box area you will be drawing, you can run:
 ```
 cd run
 python main.py test1.png 0